Vyral/terrence-boykin/_posts/2022-02-24-opportunities-to-maximize-your-rental-profits.md

 I came across a client a couple of months ago who was in that exact situation.
 He had told his tenant, who had lived in his rental for eight years, that he was going to raise her rent by $300 a month.
 She chose not to renew the lease.&nbsp;

 I ended up making a deal with him that we would list the property for sale for two weeks.
-We discussed what sale amount he would need for it to make sense for him to part from the property.
+We discussed what sale amount he would need to part from the property.
 We ended up selling the property for $2,000 more than he had wanted, and he was able to use his equity to buy another rental property.

 {% include pullquote.html %}